 Then the 10 KM sign appears, and the field accelerates dramatically in seconds.
 The riders at the front of the bunch refuse to have a sprint finish for second place.

 The chase is on, and the bumping and nudging among riders in the peloton become a little disconcerting.
-It’s at this time when it’s most important to be aware of who you are surrounded by and be working on a plan to get closer to the front.
+At this time, it’s most important to be aware of who you are surrounded by and work on a plan to get closer to the front.

 When the pace is heated up, eventually, riders begin to tire.
 A tired or racer pegged at maximum has a slower reaction time.
-In addition, a tired rider is more likely to make a silly mistake like rubbing tires with the person in front of him or even drop a water bottle while taking a sip.
+In addition, a tired rider is more likely to make a silly mistake, like rubbing tires with the person in front of him or even dropping a water bottle while taking a sip.